In terms of Search Engine Optimization (SEO), what is sitemap? A sitemap is similar to a Google map for users and crawlers.

 What is HTML Sitemap in SEO?

-As mentioned above, HTML sitemap serves website users.
-Every web page on the website, from the high level to lower levels is involved in the HTML sitemap SEO and creates a general picture of websites.
+The HTML sitemap involves every web page on the website to creates a general picture of websites.

-Let’s take a look at this HTML sitemap for more visual:
+Let’s take a look at this sitemap HTML for more visuals:

-If a website store owner generates an HTML sitemap, the user experience is much more improved because of clear navigation to explore the online store.
-Instead of seeking pages, customers are now convenient to find out wanted information by clicking links listed on the HTML sitemap.
+If a website store owner generates a sitemap HTML, the user experience is much more improved because of clear navigation to explore the online store.
+Instead of seeking pages, customers can now find out wanted information by clicking links listed on the HTML sitemap.

-When it comes to SEO, the better and better user experience becomes, the higher rankings your website can achieve based on Google evaluation.
-This is pointed out as an essential factor for Google to rank a website in the search engine result pages.
+Regarding SEO, the better the user experience becomes, the higher rankings your website can achieve based on Google’s evaluation.
+It’s an essential factor for Google to rank a website in the search engine result pages.

 HTML Sitemap vs XML Sitemap